emrekavur/CHAOS-evaluation/README.md

 We also implemented the code in Python because of high demands from many scientist. `example.py` and `CHAOSMetrics.py` files are Python implementation of `example.m` and `CHAOSMetrics.m` files.

 ### Requirements
-The evaluation code tested with Python 3.7 and it needs the libraries below (with used versions)
+The evaluation code written in Python 3.7 an it needs the libraries below.
+(They are presented with used versions.)

  - numpy (1.16.4)
  - scipy (1.3.0)